-Dr. Dmitri Petrovykh has over a decade of experience in the physics, chemistry, and biology on surfaces.
+Dr. Dmitri Petrovykh is a Corporate Expert at INL, using his broad expertise in science and technology to promote interdisciplinary research activities as well as productive partnerships with industry.
+Dmitri has over 20 years of experience in the physics, chemistry, and biology on surfaces and nanostructures.
 He is a recognized expert in quantitative surface analysis of molecular films, DNA and peptide biointerfaces, and nanostructured surfaces and materials.

 - 2011 Principal Investigator, International Iberian Nanotechnology Laboratory (INL)